inspec/inspec/docs-chef-io/content/inspec/profiles.md

     release: 14.*
 ```

-and to target the entire RedHat platform (including CentOS and Oracle Linux):
+To target the entire RedHat platform (including CentOS and Oracle Linux), use:

 ```YAML
 name: ssh